 - School Specialty, Inc., a leading provider of educational products and services to the Pre-K- 12th grade market, in its successful out-of-court restructuring of more than $300 million of debt and consensual sale of substantially all of its assets to an entity formed by TCW Asset Management Company, LLC, Cerberus Capital Management, and Lantern Capital Partners.

-- A major US bank, as administrative agent, of the pre-petition and post-petition accounts receivable securitization facility and the post-petition letter of credit facility in the chapter 11 bankruptcy case of Centric Brands Inc.
+- A major US bank, as administrative agent, of the pre-petition and post-petition accounts receivable securitization facility and the post-petition letter of credit facility in the chapter 11 bankruptcy case of Centric Brands Inc. This restructuring was awarded “Chapter 11 Restructuring of the Year (Large)” at Global M&A Network’s 2021 Annual Turnaround Atlas Awards.

 - A major US bank, as administrative agent, in connection with the pre-petition securitization facility and the post-petition letter of credit facility in the chapter 11 bankruptcy case of Covia Holdings Corporation.
+This restructuring was awarded “Materials & Resources Restructuring of the Year” at Global M&A Network’s 2021 Annual Turnaround Atlas Awards.

 Cornell Law School, JD